Disaster Information Specialization

 - Fill out an Individual Participant Request (IPR) form to receive credit for any relevant educational activity sponsored by other education providers.

-- Pay the application fee by visiting the MLA Online Store. (members: $55, nonmembers: $75)
+- Pay the application fee by visiting the MLA Online Store. (members: $55, nonmembers: $75).
+(If you applied for NNLM sponsorship of the application fee, do not purchase the fee here.
+You will receive application instructions by email.)

 - Once you submit payment, you will receive a link to the online application.